qaware/qaware-blog-source/content/posts/mlops-poc.md

 The Vertex AI variant is well suited if you want to quickly get into the intricacies of Kubeflow without having to worry about a Kubeflow instance.

-However, in terms of independence from cloud providers, a separate Kubeflow instance often makes more sense.The pipeline performs four steps:
+However, in terms of independence from cloud providers, a separate Kubeflow instance often makes more sense.
+The pipeline performs four steps:

 ### 1. Data Loading